JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

 ## Testing Function Calls

 We have implemented function calls to help you testing the API.
 There is one call for each type of calls

 - `test_potential_energy` to test potential_energy call
 - `test_forces` to test both allocating and non-allocating force calls
 - `test_virial` to test virial call
+- `test_energy_forces` to test both potential energy and force calls
+- `test_energy_forces_virial` to test everything

 To get these access to these functions you need to call